sosuisen/git-documentdb/README.md

 :art: Manage Git repository by PouchDB-like API.

-:rocket: Automated synchronization and conflict resolution with a remote Git repository.
+:rocket: Synchronize and diff & patch automatically with a remote repository.
+No need to resolve conflicts manually.

 :arrows_counterclockwise: CI/CD through GitHub.